chpau/Intro_Deeplearning/README.md

 # Intro_Deeplearning

 ## Download this Repository

-Download the whole "Clone or Download" and "Download Zip"
+Download the whole repository by going to "Clone or Download" > "Download Zip"

-### 1 -Create a new project
+### 1 - Create a new project

 ### 2 - upload the data 'snail_experiment_10000.csv'